Cookie-gg/mongodb-docker/README.md

-# a image of mongodb in docker
+# mongodb - docker container for development

 ### setup
 - make a image